 • future trends in personal protection textiles

-The publication also includes a glossary of relevant technical terms.
+The publication also includes a list of relevant standards and a glossary of technical terms.

-The report features 40 profiles of leading players in the personal protection textiles sector, including:
+The report features around 40 profiles of leading players in the personal protection textiles sector, including: